stephenbeckr/numerical-analysis-class/policies.md

 Undergraduate numerical analysis, first semester, APPM 4650.
 University of Colorado Boulder, Fall 2020.

 ## Details in a nutshell
 This is a flipped class.
 Students are responsible for watching pre-recorded videos made by the instructor.
-During the scheduled class time, students must attend the live zoom session for at least 10 minutes (for at least 90% of the lectures); class time will be used to go over homework answers, run live demos, have students work on small projects/demos, and answer questions.
+During the scheduled class time, ~~students must attend the live zoom session for at least 10 minutes~~ (for at least 90% of the lectures); class time will be used to go over homework answers, run live demos, have students work on small projects/demos, and answer questions.
 Two TAs will be on zoom to help assist as well.

+**Week 4 update** Students no longer need to attend 10 minutes of class; this participation grade is being replaced by the PlayPosit video quizzes.

 ## Instructor and contact Information